 The Golf Trust brings together all the various strands of ComGolf and The Shire London’s work with disabilities, creating something that means everyone can experience golf regardless of ability, age socioeconomic status or location.
 The inaugural Golf Trust Unity Day in October 2012 reinforced these aims as 140 Hertfordshire school children and members of The Shire London joined golfers representing Special Olympics GB and the Disabled Golf Society, for a unique nine-hole golf event celebrating inclusion.

-Now an established charity (Reg: 5083914) The Golf Trust’s work has brought the benefits of golf to thousands of young people and helped to make golf an accessible sport for all.
+Currently seeking registration with the Charity Commission, The Golf Trust’s work has brought the benefits of golf to thousands of young people and helped to make golf an accessible sport for all.
 In doing so they have shown how golf can be utilised to deliver sporting and social outcomes for young people and communities.

 Nigel Lawrence PGA

 Since joining the PGA in 1971 Nigel has been at the forefront of golf development.
 However despite his focus on golf development he has always remained an active competitor.
 Nigel has vast experience in golf starting his career playing with British Ryder Cup star, turned BBC pundit Ken Brown, moving into Director and Development roles within the industry whilst still competing on the Senior circuit in Europe.
 Over his career he collected 2 titles in 72 and 89; tested himself against the elite of the game from both tours like spritely former Masters Champion Trevor Immelman to Champions Tour veterans like Jose Maria Canizares & Andy Bean.
 He combines his work at COMGOLF with his duties at Orchid, contributing articles to their newsletters, providing event support, working with children & young people to raise sporting participation & increase awareness of health issues.

 When growing up Cae found golf to be a great outlet for all his energy.
 He found it gave him a focus that he could take into other areas such as his academic work